TomasPaulenas/taskflow-crud/README.md

 # TaskFlow

-A simple CRUD (Create, Read, Update, Delete) app built with vanilla JavaScript.
+CRUD (Create, Read, Update, Delete) app built with vanilla JavaScript.
 This project was developed as a learning exercise to practice DOM manipulation, events, and dynamic rendering.

 ## Features